at The Emanuel (Grades 8 – 12)

-From cooking and yoga to Jewish ethics and philanthropy, there’s something for everyone at JTConnect.
-Sunday mornings from 10:30 am- 12:00 pm, teens have the opportunity to explore their connection to Jewish traditions and values with their peers from throughout the Greater Hartford community.
-Meeting at The Emanuel Synagogue in West Hartford, courses are available to teens from 8th through 12th grade.
+From cooking and yoga to Jewish ethics and philanthropy, there is something for everyone at JTConnect, where minds and souls enjoy a world of Jewish learning!
+Sunday classes include two 45 min. classes, where students get the opportunity to explore Jewish traditions and values with their peers from throughout the Greater Hartford community.

 Madrich/cha (Teacher Aide) Program

-Each year a group of students is chosen to be Teacher Aides in the primary department and resource room on Sunday mornings and in Junior Congregation on Shabbat mornings.
+Students are selected to be Teacher Aides for the primary department and resource room on Sunday mornings and in Junior Congregation on Shabbat mornings.
 Aides receive a modest salary for their work.
 The requirements are:

 - Attendance at JTAwakenings, JTConnect or Jewish Day School.

-- Willingness to be flexible about class assignments and work requirements.
+- Willingness to be flexible regarding class and work requirements.